 - Onion optional

-Heat olive oil in large skillet/fry pan over medium high heat.
+Heat vegetable oil in large skillet/fry pan over medium high heat.
 This oil will keep the first patties from sticking too much; the additional patties won’t need it because of the grease from the cooking hamburgers.
+You want the oil to just barely start smoking.

-Slice the Hawaiian rolls in half, add your burger, cheese, bacon, and any other toppings you want!
+Slice the Hawaiian rolls in half if using, add your burger, cheese, bacon, and any other toppings you want!

 Hearthstone Card Image from Gamepedia